What is Risk Management in Finance?

 Now that we know how to identify and evaluate active risks that occur due to our trading strategy and the passive risks that occur due to the market conditions, we can use three main approaches to risk mitigation techniques: budget-based approaches, portfolio diversification, and hedging strategies.

-Similarly, leaving a losing position open, hoping an eventual market reverse, can wipe out the entire capital.
+Leaving a losing position open, hoping an eventual market reverse, can wipe out the entire capital.
 Thus, as a forex risk management strategy, when we open a position, we prespecify the price targets and set take profit and stop loss orders to automatically exit the position when they are reached.
 There are several technical indicators to identify price targets:

 • Support and Resistance (S&R) are past price levels which the asset struggled to break beyond.
 A support level is below the current price, while a resistance level is above it.
 In long positions, resistance levels are used in take profit orders and support levels in stop loss orders.
 The use is reversed in short positions.
 As there are many support and resistance levels, we choose according to our RRR and market volatility.